If you are trying to learn French these days, here are 7 French movies that will inspire you to learn...

 Start using Mondly for free on your computer or tablet or, better yet, download the Mondly app on your iOS or Android device and learn languages fast anytime, anywhere.

-Do you want to learn any language with Mondly in only 5 minutes a day?
+Do you want to learn any language with Mondly in just 10 minutes a day?